Skip to main content

 You don’t need to hire a CISO or deploy a $200,000 platform to improve your code security.
 A practical approach:

-Step 2: Integrate analysis into the pipeline.
+Then integrate analysis into the pipeline.
 Add an AI-powered security review step to your CI/CD.
 It doesn’t have to block deploys initially — it can start as advisory.

 If your company is in the process of modernizing legacy systems, this is the ideal moment to bake AI-powered security analysis into the new architecture from the design phase.